Steven-Klavins/steven-klavins-website/README.md

 **Javascript**

+I used vanilla javascript throughout the project for small tasks such as string interpolation and looping through API data.

 **CSS/HTML (JSX)**

 As far as styling goes most of my components are rendered with CSS and the content despite looking like standard HTML is JSX.
 JSX is an XML/HTML-like syntax used so that XML/HTML-like code can co-exist with JavaScript and React code.